 The Missouri State Park Rangers have been recognized nationally as being one of the leading agencies providing law enforcement services in a recreational setting.
 The program’s success is grounded in strong management support, necessary legal authority to enforce state laws and park rules and regulations, and adequate funding for personnel and equipment.

-The first discussions about the need for a Missouri state park system began around the turn of the 19th century but it was not until 1917 that the legislature set aside money from the fish and game department to establish state parks.
-In 1923, Arrow Rock Tavern was acquired as a historic site and in 1924 Big Spring State Park was established as the first Missouri State Park.
+The first discussions about the need for a Missouri state park system began around the turn of the 19th century, but it was not until 1917 that the legislature set aside money from the fish and game department to establish state parks.
+In 1923, Arrow Rock Tavern was acquired as a historic site and in 1924 Big Spring State Park was established as the first Missouri state park.
 Big Spring State Park, along with two other Missouri state parks, was later made into the National Park Service’s Ozark National Scenic Riverways.

-By 1967, the Missouri state park system had 43 parks and historic sites.
+By 1967, the Missouri state park system had 45 parks and historic sites.
 With the rising number of people visiting the parks daily and camping overnight, the need for law enforcement was becoming clear.

 Several rangers spent their first summer of employment rounding up livestock at Lake of the Ozarks State Park.
 This park covers more than 17,000 acres of rugged, Ozark hills and hollows.
 The days of free open range were still alive in certain areas of the Ozarks in 1968 and Lake of the Ozarks State Park was good grazing land for the local people.

-In the beginning, rangers had to provide their own weapon and were required to keep them locked in their vehicles during daylight hours; they could wear them at night.
+In the beginning, rangers had to provide their own weapons and were required to keep them locked in their vehicles during daylight hours; they could wear them at night.
 The department provided uniforms and a flashlight.
 Most of the patrol vehicles were eight to 10 years old and had more than 150,000 miles.
 Rangers used their own citizens band radios to communicate with local law enforcement agencies.
 Rangers did not receive any formal academy training in the early days.

-In 1982 rangers were given the powers of search and seizure and jurisdiction on all state highways and county roads passing through state parks and historic sites.
+In 1982, rangers were given the powers of search and seizure and jurisdiction on all state highways and county roads passing through state parks and historic sites.
 The ninth full-time ranger was hired in 1982.
 Annual in-service training in firearms, first aid, CPR, criminal law, arrest procedures and report writing also began in 1982.
-The training was held at Bennett Spring State Park near Lebanon, where a firing range was built and a classroom located in the dining lodge.
+The training was held at Bennett Spring State Park near Lebanon, where a firing range was built and a classroom was located in the dining lodge.

 The 18th full-time ranger was hired in 1988.
-This same year 26 seasonal rangers were also employed from four to nine months.
+This same year, 26 seasonal rangers were also employed from four to nine months.
 All full-time rangers began attending an additional 120 hours of law enforcement academy training during this year.
-In 1989 rangers were issued body armor and shotguns for the first time.
+In 1989, rangers were issued body armor and shotguns for the first time.

 In 1991, 19 seasonal rangers became part-time classified employees.
 These rangers worked from six to nine months annually.
 They were given the same salary and benefits as full-time employees during the months they were employed.
 These rangers worked one day a month during the off-season to maintain their health insurance coverage by the state.

 In 1998, the Missouri State Highway Patrol began providing radio communication services for the Ranger Program.
-Until this time rangers used local law enforcement agencies for dispatch services.
+Until this time, rangers used local law enforcement agencies for dispatch services.
 The radio services provided by the Highway Patrol reflect the state’s commitment to interoperable communications and cooperation among public safety agencies.

 Over the years, the Missouri State Park Rangers have participated in several historically significant events.
 Rangers provided security at Times Beach in 1982 when the community was closed due to dioxin contamination.
 Rangers have also participated in three of the largest manhunts in Missouri history.
 The first manhunt was centered around Rolla in 1986.
-The second time was around California in 1992 and the last time was around Truman Lake in 1997.
+The second was around California in 1992 and the last time was around Truman Lake in 1997.
 Rangers were involved in the cleanup oversight of the Gasconade River oil spill in 1990.
 Rangers provided around-the-clock safety and enforcement duties during the floods of 1993 and 1995.
 And finally, rangers began assisting with the inaugural security for the governor in 1996.

 In 2001, following the terrorist attacks on Sept.
-11, Missouri State Park Rangers were requested to assist with security of state office buildings and the State Capitol.
+11, Missouri State Park Rangers were requested to assist with security of state office buildings and the state Capitol.
 Rangers were called into service again in 2002 and 2003.

-In 2002, the Missouri State Park Rangers replaced the Glock pistols with the new generation Glock pistols.
+In 2002, the Ranger Program replaced their Glock pistols with new generation Glock pistols.
 The Park Watch Program was started in 2002 with a goal of increasing contact with the public to provide information about safety and decrease theft and injury.

 On Dec.14, 2005, the Taum Sauk Reservoir, located on Proffit Mountain in Reynolds County, failed.
 More than 1.3 billion gallons of water traveled down the mountain into the East Fork of the Black River and Johnson's Shut-Ins State Park, wiping out park buildings and the campground.
 Rangers were deployed for search and rescue and the subsequent 24-hour security of the closed park.

-In early April 2006 a tornado struck Caruthersville, causing massive damage to the town.
+In early April 2006, a tornado struck Caruthersville, causing massive damage to the town.
 Executive Order 06-14 was issued directing the Ranger Program to send 10 rangers as part of the State Law Enforcement Disaster Response Team.
 Rangers worked alongside other law enforcement agencies providing security for Caruthersville, preventing looting and maintaining peace in the decimated town.